Dominant Czech Samkova wins cross gold

 Such incidents are nothing new in an event that has been described as a "roller derby on snow", but the most damaging crashes on Sunday came in the seedings round where the boarders ride alone.

-Two of the first six riders fell heavily and were taken away on stretchers, their injuries understandably the source of much concern after Russian freestyle skier Maria Komissarova broke her back on the same course on Saturday.
+Two of the first six riders fell heavily and were taken away on stretchers and their injuries were understandably the source of much concern after Russian freestyle skier Maria Komissarova broke her back on the same course on Saturday.

 Although neither was able to ride in the knockout rounds, they were not seriously injured.
-Norwegian Helene Olafsen suffered knee damage and American Jacqueline Hernandez concussion.
+Norwegian Helene Olafsen suffered a knee injury and American Jacqueline Hernandez a concussion.

-"That's the game of snowboard cross - you crash a lot and that's how it is," said Trespeuch.